 - Remind yourself that you are enough.
 Self-doubt stems from feeling as though you aren’t doing enough, “good” enough, or far ahead enough in life.
 By reminding yourself that you are worthy, you rise above expectations of who you are supposed to be.
 “In a society that profits from your self-doubt, liking yourself is a rebellious act.”

 - Turn off social media.
 Social media is not always toxic, but it can be for someone who is experiencing self-doubt.
 Platforms such as Instagram often showcase people’s highlight reel rather than their day-to-day reality.
 When you’re feeling down about yourself, it’s important to focus on what’s real in front of you opposed to the images constructed online.

 - Do something you enjoy for the sake of doing it.
 There’s a misconception that if you do something, you have to do it well.
 This creates immense pressure to do everything perfectly, but nobody gets pro at anything the first, second, or even the tenth time around.
 Do things because you genuinely enjoy doing it, and the skills and confidence will come after.
 Don’t sweat it.

 - Surround yourself with people who uplift you.
 Good friends value your strengths; they’ve seen you at your worse and they know you at your best.
 Supportive friends are able to remind you why you are so special even when you don’t feel it yourself.

-- Jot down everything incoherently.
-Writing is extremely therapeutic for many people, but when I’m angry I want to scribble senselessly all over the page as opposed to composed thoughts.
+- Jot down nonsense.
+Writing is therapeutic for many people, but when I’m angry, I want to scribble all over the page.
 I’ll string together the first thoughts that come to my head: unfiltered, honest, and raw.
-The end result is usually a page of illegible words and a more rational and calmer me.
+The result is a page of illegible words and a more rational and calmer me.

 - Scream.
 If you are in a safe space away from others, screaming can be an excellent form of release.
 YELL IT OUT!